 Dissatisfied customers are likely to tell up to 15 people about bad service experiences.
 Those aren’t the kind of rumors you want to be spreading, especially if you have your eyes set on growth.
 For excellent support quality, you need a tight-knit QA process.

-Save time, resources, and customers with quality management software.
+Save time, resources, and customers with a customer service quality management system.

 88% of service leaders believe that their current tech stack holds them back from achieving their goals.
 When considering different tools, always ask yourself if this is going to make your QA process simpler and better.